bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/coding/application-structure.rst

 HTML file and the <embed> element
 =================================

 The ``<embed>`` element in an HTML file triggers the loading of a Native Client module and specifies the rectangle on the web page that is managed by the module.
 Here is the <embed> element from the "Hello, World" application:

 .. naclcode::

-  <embed name="nacl_module"
+  <embed id="hello_tutorial"
-    id="hello_world"
-    width=200 height=200
-    src="hello_world.nmf"
+    width=0 height=0
+    src="hello_tutorial.nmf"
-    type="application/x-nacl" />
+    type="application/x-pnacl" />

 In the ``<embed>`` element: